khirawdhi/Secure-Inference-Architecture-Blueprint/README.md

 Most AI security discussions focus on the model.

-In real systems, failures happen in:
+In real-world systems, failures rarely happen *inside* the model.
+They happen across the system:

 * Input handling
 * Retrieval pipelines (RAG)